pimani/bad-dragon-watcher/README.md

 ```
 You can then leave using ctrl+a then ctrl+d

-The bot check if new toy have been add to the clearence section every x time, by default every 120s
+The bot check if new toy have been add to the clearance section every x time, by default every 120s
 but this value can me modified in the conf.ini file.
 When new toy are found, the bot will check every filter for every user and then send a notification
 with the definition of the toy to the users.